awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 The `NoncurrentVersionExpiration` action does not apply to the current object versions\.
 It only removes noncurrent versions\.

-For current object versions, you have the following options to manage their lifetime depending on whether or not the current object versions follow a well\-defined lifecycle:
+For current object versions, you have the following options to manage their lifetime depending on whether the current object versions follow a well\-defined lifecycle:
 + **Current object versions follow a well\-defined lifecycle\.**

-  In this case you can use lifecycle policy with the `Expiration` action to direct Amazon S3 to remove current versions as shown in the following example:
+  In this case you can use Lifecycle policy with the `Expiration` action to direct Amazon S3 to remove current versions as shown in the following example\.

   ```
   <LifecycleConfiguration>